Maine Home Connection

 Documents to Download

 Below are examples of common documents used in the purchase of a home.
-Included are the standard Form 3 (which outlines agency relationships, an Exclusive Buyer Agreement and Purchase and Sale Agreement.
+Included are the standard Form 3 (which outlines agency relationships) and a Residential Transaction Booklet.

-Our Total Home Buying Program reviews more of our client services and the Residental Property Transaction Booklet is a summary of important terms, definitions and procedures common in Maine Real Estate.
+Our Total Home Buying Program reviews more of our client services and the Residental Property Transaction Booklet.

 Residential Property Transaction Booklet